Menu toggle

 In the end, the “Offene Augen” puppet theatre was able to boast of an impressive 30-year history in Bielefeld, becoming a well-known cultural institution in the region.
 One notable feature of the theatre was that the rod puppets were all made by hand, from the first efforts, which may not have been perfect but which were created with loving care, through to professionally produced figures.
 After nearly 30 years and more than twelve plays, we had over 110 puppets, which took up more than three wardrobes in our home.
 The Little Prince lay next to the onion, and the elephant next to an old lady.
 Even on top of the cupboards, there was storage space for planet B612 or the broom owned by Beppo, Momo’s best friend.
 The theatre’s repertoire included plays and dramatisations such as:

-After completing her diploma in psychology at the Catholic University in Lublin (KUL) in Poland, she worked as a psychologist in several psychiatric institutions in Kraków, mainly in the fields of diagnosis, therapy and counselling.
+After completing her diploma in psychology at the Catholic University of Lublin (KUL) in Poland, she worked as a psychologist in Kraków.
+In 1984, our mother moved to Dortmund, where she got married.
+After the birth of daughter Joanna and son Dominik, the family was complete.

 Cultural exchange and creative expression.